+Level 3: Summon the Striding Hut

+Obscure Identity

-Level 3: Summo on the Striding Hut OBSCURE IDENTITY Level: 1 (Sheell oa of the Eyeless Face) Range: Self Duration: Varies Casting time: 1 action Save: Will vs. spell check General The caster temporarily obscures his features, either causing them to blank entirely or appear as another creature.
+General: The caster temporarily obscures his features, either causing them to blank entirely or appear as another creature.
 The spell allows him to avoid being identified by enemies or to briefly pass as someone else.
 Anyone attempting to see through the illusion can make a Will save against the spell check result to glimpse the caster's true visage.
 Note that this spell only affects the caster's physical appearance and does not change his voice to reflect his assumed identity.

-Manifestation Roll 1d4: (1) shadows crowd the caster's face, either concealing it entirely or reshaping it to resemble another; (2) a cloud of stinking marsh mist covers the caster's face before parting to reveal his assumed visage; (3) a strobe effect of various faces plays across the caster's face before settling on his assumed visage; (4) the caster pulls his own face off to reveal the assume disguise lying beneath.
-1 Lost, failure, and patron taint.
-2-11 Lost.
+Manifestation: Roll 1d4: (1) shadows crowd the caster's face, either concealing it entirely or reshaping it to resemble another; (2) a cloud of stinking marsh mist covers the caster's face before parting to reveal his assumed visage; (3) a strobe effect of various faces plays across the caster's face before settling on his assumed visage; (4) the caster pulls his own face off to reveal the assume disguise lying beneath.

+- 1 Lost, failure, and patron taint.

+- 2-11 Lost.
 Failure.

-12-13 The caster's face is covered by a dark veil of shadows for CL rounds.
+- The caster's face is covered by a dark veil of shadows for CL rounds.
 He cannot be identified by his face unless onlookers make a successful Will save.
-14-17 The caster's face becomes a black oval possessing no features whatsoever.
-He cannot be identified by his face unless onlookers make a successful Will save.
-In addition, he gains a +1 bonus to any saving throw against gaze-type attacks.
-This effect lasts for 1d6+CL rounds.